Large earthquake hits remote Alaska waters, no tsunami seen

 The quake was also felt in Atka, a tiny Aleutian Island Native Aleut village 65 miles northeast of the quake's center, where Knight said callers reported "strong shaking" but no damage.

-(Additional reporting by Bill Rigby in Seattle; Editing by Cynthia Johnston, Bernadette Baum and Andrew Hay)
+(Additional reporting by Bill Rigby in Seattle; Editing by Cynthia Johnston and Bernadette Baum)